 However, in other cases, employers may be extremely resistant to the idea.
 These employers have a right to propose an alternative arrangement.
 If the proposed alternative is deemed sufficient to accommodate the disabled worker, then the employer has satisfied their legal obligations under state and federal labor laws.

 Get Help From Our South Florida Employment Lawyers Today

 At Pike & Lustig, LLP, our Florida employment lawyers handle the full range of cases brought under the Americans with Disabilities Act.
 We have the skills and legal experience to represent both employers and employees.
 To get immediate legal guidance, please contact our law firm today.
-With offices in West Palm Beach and Miami, we serve clients throughout South Florida.
+With offices in West Palm Beach, Wellington and Miami, we serve clients throughout South Florida.